 The district's very strong financial profile reflects leverage that increased to 7.6x in 2023, primarily driven by reduced FADs that reflected an increase in operating and pension related costs.
-Net adjusted debt also increased, reflecting an increase in the Fitch-adjusted net pension liability (NPL).
-The liquidity position is neutral to the assessment, with COFO that has averaged 1.4x over the five years ended 2023 and was 1.3x in 2023.
+Net adjusted debt also increased reflecting an increase in the (Fitch Adjusted) Net Pension Lability (NPL).
+The liquidity position is neutral to the assessment, with coverage of full obligations (COFO) that has averaged 1.4x over the five years ended 2023 and was 1.3x in 2023.
 Current cash on hand grew to 337 days in 2023, compared to the five-year average of 310 days.